higlass/higlass/docs/view_config.rst

         "exportViewUrl": "/api/v1/viewconfs",
     }

-The ``exportViewUrl`` field in the viewconf specifies which server should be used to store exported viewconfs.
-This server stores exported viewconfs in its database, assigns them a uid, and makes them accessible through its API at ``/api/v1/viewconfs/uid/``.
+The ``exportViewUrl`` field in the viewconf specifies which endpoint should be used to store exported viewconfs.
+This endpoint stores exported viewconfs in its database, assigns them a uid, and makes them accessible through its API at ``/api/v1/viewconfs/uid/``.
+The default points to a url on the same server that is hosting the higlass application.
+It can also be changed to point to an external location (i.e. 'http://higlass.my.department.com/api/v1/viewconfs').